netdata/netdata/health/REFERENCE.md

 ## Variables

-You can find all the variables that can be used for a given chart, using `http://NODE:19999/api/v1/alarm_variables?chart=CHART_NAME`, , replacing `NODE` with the IP address or domain name for your Agent dashboard.
+You can find all the variables that can be used for a given chart, using `http://NODE:19999/api/v1/alarm_variables?chart=CHART_NAME`, replacing `NODE` with the IP address or hostname for your Agent dashboard.
 For example, [variables for the `system.cpu` chart of the registry](https://registry.my-netdata.io/api/v1/alarm_variables?chart=system.cpu).

 > If you don't know how to find the CHART_NAME, you can read about it [here](../web/README.md#charts).